vojtechruz/vojtechruzicka-blog/src/posts/javascript-promises/index.md

 Promise 3 resolved!
 ```

-Beware that if the first promise results in error and is rejected, `then()` is not executed.
+Beware that if the first promise results in an error and is rejected, `then()` is not executed.

 ## Compatibility